 Just start working

-Open a file from Word 2003, or click File > New and open a blank document or template.
-The commands you use most are on the Home tab of the ribbon.
+Open a file from PowerPoint 2003, or click File > New and open a template or blank presentation.

 Save your files

 Click File > Save As.
 Select a location for your file and click Save.
-If you use Office 365 or OneDrive, click Add a Place, then click the Office Live service or OneDrive you want to use.
+If you use Office 365 or OneDrive, click Add a place, click the service you want to use, then log in.

 Click File > Info > Convert.

 Convert a PowerPoint 2013 file to PowerPoint 2003

 Click File > Info > Check for issues > Check Compatibility.

 Make any changes, then click OK to close the compatibility checker.

 Click File > Save As, click a location, and in the Save As dialog, open the Save As Type list and click PowerPoint 97-2003.